Striving and Becoming

 On the surface, questions that require students to connect various types of experiences and perspectives may seem relatively simple and straightforward.
 But after 30 years in higher education, I can assure you that they are not.

-Hiram College, its new president, its Board of Trustee, and the faculty and staff in this room have strived over the last eight months to do many things in ways that have not been done before.
+Hiram College, its new president, its Board of Trustees, and the faculty and staff in this room have strived over the last eight months to do many things in ways that have not been done before.
 We have had numerous quick successes and several protracted uncertainties.
-Though the former have given us immediate satisfaction, the latter have kept us pulling together in ways that few colleges can.
+Though the former have given us immediate satisfaction the latter have kept us pulling together in ways that few colleges can.
 I urge us to keep going in that same spirit.
-We must strive to continue creating a culture that is built on trust, integrity and commitment — the very things that no endowment and no budget no matter how big can build alone.
+We must strive to continue creating a culture that is built on trust, integrity, and commitment—the very things that no endowment and no budget no matter how big can build alone.
 That job is never done.
 Re-dedicating ourselves to that culture and that ethos will shape who we are today and who we will be in the days ahead.

 Let us join together to renew our commitment to the future of Hiram College.
 We will be a college that models our commitment to diversity of thought and actions in all of their forms.
 We will be a college that remains true to our liberal arts core.
 And, we will be a college that not only connects the in class and out-of-class activities but one that expects students to reflect on the points of intersection and the areas of divergence that emerge when theory and practice come together in the real world.
 I proudly accept the responsibility to lead us as we work together to accomplish those goals.